 Homemade Chili Seasoning Mix is so easy.
 Two tablespoons equals one of those packets you buy at the store.
 Use it in chilies, tacos, casseroles, bean patty mixes and more!

 To tell you the truth I can’t remember when there weren’t those little packets ‘for seasoning everything you can think of’ in the grocery store.

 For sure, I think the first was that little box that holds two packets for onion soup mix.

 That was a prerequisite for every single party back then – for everyone.
 It is still packaged the same today.

 Somewhere out there, in geniusland, a wise person thought about making an assorted variety of packets for multiple dishes.
 The first one was probably for chili and probably by Lawry’s.

 One of the things is that I want to do a type of ranch dressing mix next.
 Something that can stay vegan and still have the tang of ranch.

 Now you can save some more of your money by making your own Homemade Chili Seasoning Mix.
 It takes no time at all and you can make enough to last a year.

 You might want to make more than you think you need because it works with so many kinds of recipes.
 I love to use it in my bean patties.
-Go ahead and use it in chilies, tacos, casseroles and more!

 Homemade Chili Seasoning Mix